-Higher education undergraduate courses: You will need to have an Australian Senior Secondary Certificate of Education (Year 12) or the overseas equivalent.
+Higher education undergraduate courses: You will need to have an American Senior Secondary Certificate of Education (Year 12) or the overseas equivalent.
 Some undergraduate courses may also have specific prerequisite subjects.

 Higher education postgraduate course: You must have completed at least one degree at undergraduate level.
 The institution may also consider your research ability or relevant work experience.